40+ FREE Christmas Events in Maryland (and DC) For Kids! (updated for 2021)

 Everything about this festival is FREE.
 However, some events are ticketed (still free).

 Wolf Trap will be participating in Toys for Tots by collecting new, unwrapped toys at the entrance to the Filene Center before the Sing-A-Long.
 Donations are voluntary and not required.
 Admission is free and no tickets are necessary.
-Parking is free but limited so please plan on arriving early.
+Parking is free but limited.
+Plan to arrive early.

 Bring a candle and join the tradition of exiting the Filene Center with a candlelight processional during the last verse of “Silent Night.”
 There will also be a ‘Jing-A-Long’ during the singing of Jingle Bells so remember to bring a bell and your holiday cheer!

-November 24th to January 1st (except 24, 25, 31 December): Join the thousands of visitors who make ZooLights a part of their annual holiday tradition.
+November 29th to January 1st (except 24, 25, 31 December): Join the thousands of visitors who make ZooLights a part of their annual holiday tradition.
 A free event, ZooLights includes live music performances, tasty winter treats and plenty of opportunities for holiday shopping.
-More than 500,000 environmentally-friendly LED lights transform the Zoo into a winter wonderland complete with a dazzling light show set to music!
+Also in 2019 More than 500,000 environmentally-friendly LED lights transform the Zoo into a winter wonderland complete with a dazzling light show set to music!

 Would you like more ideas?
-Click below for your Ultimate Guide to all things Christmas in Maryland, DC, and Virginia!
+Click below for more fun ideas!